 When the parking area at the Hurricane Ridge Visitor Center reaches capacity, traffic is then metered at the entrance station at Heart O' the Hills, and vehicles enter as others exit.
 Wait times can be up to two hours, but vary based on visitor turnover.

-Peak summer visitation time is from 11am - 3pm.
-To avoid the crowds, try to arrive before 11am or visit after 4pm on normal weekends, and after 5 pm during holidays.
+Peak summer visitation time is from 10am - 5pm.
+To avoid the crowds, try to arrive before 10am or visit after 5pm, and after 6 pm during holidays.
 June, July and August are the three busiest months for visitation.

-Starting mid/late June, the Hoh Rain Forest Visitor Center parking area generally reaches capacity on the weekends between the hours of 11am - 1pm.
+Starting mid/late June, the Hoh Rain Forest Visitor Center parking area can reach capacity by 10am daily.
 Traffic is then metered at the entrance station, and vehicles enter as others exit.
 Wait times will vary based on visitor turnover.

 Memorial and Labor Day Holidays: Sunday is the busiest day for these 3-day weekends.
 Expect longer than normal delays on the Friday, Saturday, Sunday, and Monday of the holiday weekends.
 For Saturday and Sundays, traffic can be metered into the late afternoon.